chozelinek/europarl/README.md

 This is a complete pipeline to create a comparable/parallel corpus made of European Parliament's proceedings enriched with speakers' metadata.

+This pipeline has been tested in macOS Sierra, it should work in UNIX too.
+Basically, Python 3 is required for almost every script.
+Some Python modules and/or tools might be needed too.
+Check specific requirements for each script.

 ## Contents

 - `localization`, resources for adaptation of scripts to different languages.